Opie-dev/restaurant-order-system/README.md

 - Alpine-based toast with auto-dismiss timer and visual progress bar
 - Error messages show a red theme; success/informational use dark theme
 - Supports both string payloads and structured `{ type, message }`

+#### 9) Soft Deletes
+- All major models implement soft deletes for data preservation
+- Models with soft deletes: User, Category, MenuItem, Order, OrderItem, UserAddress
+- Records are marked as deleted instead of permanently removed
+- Supports recovery with `restore()` and permanent deletion with `forceDelete()`
+- Queries automatically exclude soft-deleted records by default
+- Use `withTrashed()` to include deleted records, `onlyTrashed()` for deleted-only queries

 ### Primary Routes
 - Public/Customer